nellshamrell/Dev4Ops4Dev/tutorials/0X-VersionControl/01-VersionControlwithGit.md

   vagrant@d4o4d-workshop $ ls -l ~/.ssh/
 ```

 IMPORTANT - If anyone asks you to "Send me your SSH key", they are asking for the PUBLIC key - the .pub file.
-Never share the other file!
+Never share the other file, called the private key!

 #### Start your SSH Agent